Distributed controller synthesis for deadlock avoidance: Nested locks

 We need to show that these patterns satisfy the requirements of the lemma.
-Since the configuration reached after $w$ is a "deadlock", every process waits for locks that are already taken so $\Twants^p \subseteq \bigcup_{q \in \Proc} \Towns^q$, for every process $p$, proving the first condition.
+Since the configuration reached after $w$ is a "deadlock", every process waits for locks that are already taken so $\bigcup_p \Twants_p \subseteq \bigcup_{p} \Towns_p$, proving the first condition.
+Moreover, the sets $\Towns_p$ are pairwise disjoint.

-We have that $\Towns^p$ is the set of locks that $p$ has at the end of the run $w$.
-So the sets $\Towns^p$ are pairwise disjoint.

-For the last requirement of the lemma take an order $\preceq$ on $T$ satisfying: $t\preceq t'$ if the last operation on $t$ appears before the last operation on $t'$ in $w$.